How to Safeguard Your Business from Payment Fraud

 Often, payment fraud victims don’t realize a crime has occurred until months after the event, making it harder to figure out what happened and mitigate damages.
 Spot issues early by appointing someone to monitor account balances regularly and report any suspicious activities, or use a product designed to do so.

-• Consider implementing ACH Alert, which automatically monitors ACH debit activity to alert you of any unauthorized or suspicious transactions or transactions above a specific amount or transaction level.
-Clients then have the option to decline ACH debits.
+Consider implementing ACH Alert, which automatically monitors ACH debit activity to alert you of any unauthorized or suspicious transactions or transactions above a specific amount or transaction level.
+Users then have the option to decline ACH debits.

 Protecting Your Business

 In addition to the above steps, your Regions banker is a good source of information about the latest trends in payment fraud, as well as products and services designed to help you stop fraud attempts against your business.
-To learn more about ACH Alert, Positive Pay, and other tools to help you protect your business against fraud, visit regions.com/stopfraud.
+To learn more about ACH Alert and other tools to help you protect your business against fraud, visit regions.com/stopfraud.

 Next